 Relying on managed IT services is not without potential drawbacks.
 Here are some considerations every organization should weigh before outsourcing IT management:

-• Cost: While working with a managed service provider might save you the cost of employing a full-time employee, a reputable provider is not cheap.
+Cost: While working with a managed service provider might save you the cost of employing more full-time IT staff, a reputable provider is not cheap.
 You’ll want to run a cost-benefit analysis as you decide whether or not to work with an MSP.
-Companies can expect to pay anywhere from $50 to a couple thousand dollars per month, depending on the amount of data they manage, number of servers, and services needed.
+Companies can expect to pay anywhere from $50 to $300 per user or device per month, depending on the amount of data they manage, number of servers, and services needed.

 How do managed IT services differ from cloud services?